apache/arrow/cpp/README.md

 are building pyarrow, e.g. Python 2.7 or Python 3.6.
 NumPy must also be installed.

-### Building GPU extension library (optional)
+### Building CUDA extension library (optional)

-The optional `arrow_gpu` shared library can be built by passing `-DARROW_GPU=on`.
-This requires a CUDA installation to build, and to use many of the functions you must have a functioning GPU.
-Currently only CUDA functionality is supported, though if there is demand we can also add OpenCL interfaces in this library as needed.
+The optional `arrow_cuda` shared library can be built by passing `-DARROW_CUDA=on`.
+This requires a CUDA installation to build, and to use many of the functions you must have a functioning CUDA-compatible GPU.

 The CUDA toolchain used to build the library can be customized by using the `$CUDA_HOME` environment variable.